 Individual medical insurance coverage is required and is the sole responsibility of the participant.
+Students must be prepared to show proof of coverage at registration.

 2.1.7 Individual Registration Requirements

 2.1.7.1 SAE Student Members

 If your qualifying professional society membership is with the SAE, you should link yourself to your respective school, and complete the following information on the SAE website: